DAY 1 YEREVAN ARRIVAL

 Visit the History Museum of Armenia, an essential stop on every visitor's itinerary, where you can see the oldest leather shoe in the world, discovered in the Areni cave.
 Take a tour of the "Ararat" Brandy Factory, featuring degustation of the two types of the world renowned Armenian brandy.
 Take a tour of an open air "Vernissage" market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
 Overnight in Yerevan.

-DAY 3 YEREVAN – NORAVANK – GNISHIK – ARENI – OLD BRIDGE WINERY – YEGHEGIS
+DAY 3 YEREVAN – NORAVANK – GNISHIK – ARENI CAVE – OLD BRIDGE WINERY – YEGHEGIS

 Breakfast.
 Check out from hotel.
 Drive to the masterpiece of medieval Armenian architecture, the 14th century Noravank Monastery, a major religious and cultural center of Armenia in the past.
 Take a local 4x4 jeep to visit Gnishik Protected Area.
-You will get to the top of the mountain, from which you will have the unique opportunity to see the Noravank Monastery from totally different angle, viewing it from the above.
+You will get to the top of the mountain, from which you will have the unique opportunity to see the Noravank Monastery from a totally different angle, viewing it from the above.
 In addition, the guide will take you to the observation spot, from which you can see the gazing endangered Bezoar goats.

 Continue to the Areni-1 Birds Cave.
 In 2007, a team of Armenian and Irish archeologists were doing excavations in the Areni-1 Cave, and they have discovered a 6,100-year-old winery and a 5,500-year-old leather shoe.
 The shoe was officially acknowledged as the oldest leather footwear in the world, and it is on the permanent display in the History Museum of Armenia.

 DAY 4 YEGHEGIS – SMBATABERD – LAKE SEVAN – DILIJAN

 Breakfast.
 Check out from hotel.
 Take a local 4x4 jeep to visit the Smbataberd, a fortress of Smbat the Prince of Syunik.
 The fortress is located upon the crest of a hill between the villages of Artabuynk and Yeghegis, and was built in a very advantageous position on the southern end of the ridge, guarded by steep cliffs on three sides.